 What are the concerns with Tyree Gillespie?

-Gillespie’s long speed concerns are mitigated somewhat in the box, where he doesn’t have to cover long distances to make a play.
+Gillespie’s range concerns are mitigated somewhat in the box, where he doesn’t have to cover long distances to make a play.
 However, even in the box, Gillespie can be a bit inconsistent.
 At the contact point, he sometimes fails to wrap up and simply throws himself into the runner.
 This can cause underwhelming contact, or even whiffs on Gillespie’s part.
 When he does everything right, he can put up some impressive teeth-rattling tackles.
 However, he needs more consistency.

 The verdict on Tyree Gillespie